F5Networks/f5-openstack-lbaasv2-driver/docs/includes/topic_ha-modes.rst

 - Basic understanding of OpenStack networking concepts.
 See the `OpenStack docs <http://docs.openstack.org/mitaka/>`_ for more information.

-- Basic understanding of `BIG-IP® Local Traffic Management <https://support.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/ltm-basics-12-0-0.html>`_
+- Basic understanding of `BIG-IP Local Traffic Management <https://support.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/ltm-basics-12-0-0.html>`_

 - F5 :ref:`agent <agent:home>` and :ref:`service provider driver <Install the F5 LBaaSv2 Driver>` installed on the Neutron controller and all other hosts from which you want to provision LBaaS services.